 The good news is that most amputation injuries qualify as catastrophic.
 Since 2010, the Statutory Accident Benefits Schedule has defined catastrophic amputation as “the amputation or other impairment causing the total and permanent loss of use of an arm or a leg,” a definition that covers most major amputations.

 However, the level of care you require will vary greatly depending on the specifics of the amputation.
-Here’s where you need the help of our attorneys at Findlay Personal Injury Lawyers.
+Here’s where you need the help of the legal team at Findlay Personal Injury Lawyers.
 We know the ins and outs of the healthcare and insurance worlds.
 Our professional legal team will help you decide on a plan of care that meets the needs of your injury and returns you to a functional state as soon as possible.

 One of the worst-case scenarios in a spinal cord injury is for you to end up paralyzed.
 Paralysis is a permanent condition that leaves you with no ability to feel or move anything beneath the injury to your spine.
 The long-term effects and financial burden of paralysis can be medically and fiscally debilitating over the long term.